Alpharivs/alpharivs.github.io/content/writeups/Flare_PixelPoker/index.md

 ![main](images/main.png)

-Playing around we it seems that we must click the correct coordinate to win the challenge but we have only a limited amount of tries, the program tells us which coordinate we have clicked and how many tries left we have.
+Playing around it seems that the goal is clicking the right pixel but we have only a limited amount of tries, the program tells us which coordinate we have clicked and how many tries left we have.
 ![coordinates](images/coordinates.png)

 Upon failing we are presented with the following message box and after clicking "OK" the program closes.
 ![failure](images/failure.png)

-That gives us some information on where to start looking for a solution.
+That gives us enough information on where to start looking for a solution.

 ## Reverse Engineering